TrueFiEng/Waffle/README.md

 ```

 ### Adding a task
 For convince, you can add a task to your `package.json`.
-In the sections `scripts`, add following line:
+In the sections `scripts`, add the following line:
 ```json
   "test": "waffle && test"
 ```